Horned Serpent: Greek

 The cerastes is a creature described in Greek mythology as a snake with either two large ram-like horns or four pairs of smaller horns.
 Isidore of Seville described it as hunting by burying itself in sand while leaving its horns visible, and attacking creatures that came to investigate them.

 In Mesopotamia

 In Mesopotamian mythology, Ningishzida is sometimes depicted as a serpent with horns.
 In other depictions, he is shown as human but is accompanied by bashmu, mushussu, and ushumgal (three horned snakes in Akkadian mythology).
 Ningishzida shares the epithet, ushumgal, "great serpent", with several other Mesopotamian gods.

+In Africa

+A horned serpent cave art is known from the La Belle France cave in South Africa, often conflated with the Dingonek.
+It may be based on dicynodont fossils.